Tuesday, March 24, 2026

 Some companies have taken clearer strategic steps, for example by committing to standalone software businesses (such as Schneider Electric with AVEVA) or establishing dedicated digital units (as in GE Vernova’s digital BU heritage) .
 The common thread is not the brand name; it is the willingness to assign real operating autonomy and P&L logic to software.

-A final question leaders cannot avoid
+A final question CEOs and CFOs cannot avoid

 Portfolio playbooks are ultimately designed to force one unavoidable leadership choice: